 In 71% of cases, a car seat reduces the risk of an infant’s fatal injury in the passenger seat.
 Car seats vary depending on your child’s age.
 At a different age level, you’ll need a different car seat for your kid.
 So, it’s better to learn which seat to buy at what age before heading to purchase to ensure safety for your kid when traveling in a car.
-In this article we will discussed about types of car seat by age.
+In this article, we will discuss types of car seats by age.

-You can’t predict a child’s growth beforehand.
+You can’t predict a child’s growth.
 Some outgrow the rear-facing seat before their first birthday, some can stay in that for up to 15 months.
 So, here we’re putting up a car seat recommendation for the particular ages of the kid.

-So, basically you can find four types of car seats on the market.
+Basically, you can find 4 types of car seats on the market.
 Let’s see!

 Infant seats are rear-facing and can be used until your kid weighs up to 35 lbs or 18kg.
 Babies normally outgrow the rearward-facing car seat within 8 to 9 months.
 However, this can change depending on your child’s height and growth.
 So, you can extend or shorten the time as needed.
 But you have to switch the seat with a convertible seat or all-in-one as the baby grows up to the safety limit.